Starch, sugar, and fiber: Here’s what the 3 main types of carbohydrates mean to your health, plus how to track them

 Net carbs refers to the fully digestible carbs found in foods.

 Net Carbs = Total Carbohydrate (g) minus Dietary Fiber (g) minus Sugar Alcohol (g) minus Allulose (g)

 Example: For a food with 28 grams total carb, 10 grams fiber, and 12 grams of sugar alcohol, Net Carb is:

 28g Total Carb

 = 6 g Net Carb

-Note: If a product does not list sugar alcohols, MyNetDiary assumes this value is zero when calculating net carbs.
+Note: If a product does not list sugar alcohols or allulose on the label, MyNetDiary assumes this value is zero when calculating net carbs.

-MyNetDiary gives you the flexibility to set custom carb targets and track the three main types of carbohydrates and more!
+MyNetDiary Premium allows you to set custom carb targets and track the three main types of carbohydrates and more!

 You can track and customize your goal for any of the following: